helenjoscott/jetbrains_guide/sites/goland-guide/contents/tips/reword-commit-message/index.md

 leadin: |
     *Fix that message.*

-    It always happens: as soon as you click `Commit`, you spot the typo in the message or remember a change.
-Use the VCS Log's `Reword` to fix it.
+    It always happens: as soon as you click _Commit_, you spot the typo in the message or remember a change.
+Use the VCS Log's _Reword_, _F2 on Windows/Linux/macOS_, to fix it.

 ---